aalemayhu/jamstack-oslo/README.md

 ### Giving feedback

 We want to make this event excellent and improve it wherever possible.
-If you have time tell us what you like and what can be improved, thanks.
+If you have time [tell us][#ways-to-reach-out] what you like and what can be improved, thanks.

 ### Sponsoring

 Fortunately thanks to the kind people at [Sanity][4], we don't have high operational cost, but if you would like to provide catering or sponsor a social evening, we might be interested.
-Also If you have some swag like t-shirts, books, etc. you want to give attendees, [tell us about it](#ways-to-reach-out).
+Also If you have some swag like t-shirts, books, etc. you want to give attendees, [tell us](#ways-to-reach-out) about it.

 #### Topics for 2019